Eventornado blog

 Co-Founder at Eventornado

-Hackathons can be considered a new way of creating innovations in many different fields, from tech and software to medicine and other important topics.
-But hosting a hackathon might not be as easy as it seems, especially if it’s an online one.
-This post describes the definition of a hackathon and various tips about organizing your own hackathon.
+Hackathons can be considered a new way of creating innovations in many fields, from tech and software to medicine and other important topics.
+But hosting a hackathon might not be as easy as it seems, especially if it’s online.

 The definition of a hackathon

-While the main purpose of hackathons is about generating ideas most of the time, there are also other benefits from organizing a hackathon, including future-proofing your business, improving employee engagement rates, enhancing your problem-solving skills, promoting collaboration in general, and many more.
+While the main purpose of hackathons is to generate ideas most of the time, there are also other benefits from organizing a hackathon, including future-proofing your business, improving employee engagement rates, enhancing your problem-solving skills, promoting collaboration in general, and many more.

 Hackathon types